google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 do not increase the fuzzer's code coverage.

 If you are using [batch fuzzing], you should run corpus pruning once a day to prevent buildup of these redundant testcases and keep fuzzing efficient.
-Corpus pruning should not be used in conjunction with modes other than [batch fuzzing].
+Corpus pruning should be considered mandatory when you are using [batch fuzzing] but otherwise should not be used.

 ### Code Coverage Report Generation ("coverage") {#coverage}